TL;DR

 Mutating Policy: Auto-Inject Security Context Into Jobs

 For incremental migrations where you can’t fix every chart at once, a mutating policy provides a safety net.
-The +(key): syntax adds the field only if it is absent — it won’t overwrite values that are already set.
+The +(key): syntax adds the field only if absent — it won’t overwrite values already set.

 apiVersion: kyverno.io/v1